kenvunz/phonegap-facebook-plugin/README.md

 ### Add the Facebook iOS and JavaScript SDK

-1. Download the latest Facebook SDK for iOS from the [iOS Dev Center](https://developers.facebook.com/ios/).
-2. Add the Facebook SDK for iOS Framework by dragging the **FacebookSDK.framework** folder from the SDK installation folder into the Frameworks section of your Project Navigator.
+1. Add the Facebook SDK for iOS Framework by dragging the **FacebookSDK.framework** folder from `src/ios/` folder into the Frameworks section of your Project Navigator.
-3. Choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)' to keep the reference to the SDK installation folder, rather than creating a copy.
+2. Choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)' to keep the reference to the SDK installation folder, rather than creating a copy.
-4. Add the Facebook SDK for iOS resource bundle by dragging the **FacebookSDKResources.bundle** file from the **FacebookSDK.framework/Resources** folder into the Frameworks section of your Project Navigator.
+3. Add the Facebook SDK for iOS resource bundle by dragging the **FacebookSDKResources.bundle** file from the **FacebookSDK.framework/Resources** folder into the Frameworks section of your Project Navigator.
-5. As you did when copying the Framework, choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)'
+4. As you did when copying the Framework, choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)'
-6. Add the headers by dragging the **DeprecatedHeaders** folder from the **FacebookSDK.framework/Versions/A/DeprecatedHeaders** folder into the Frameworks section of your Project Navigator.
+5. Add the headers by dragging the **DeprecatedHeaders** folder from the **FacebookSDK.framework/Versions/A/DeprecatedHeaders** folder into the Frameworks section of your Project Navigator.
-7. Choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)'.
+6. Choose 'Create groups for any added folders' and deselect 'Copy items into destination group's folder (if needed)'.
 This adds the headers as a reference.
-8. Click on your project's icon (the root element) in Project Navigator, select your **Project**, then the **Build Settings** tab, search for **Other Linker Flags**.
+7. Click on your project's icon (the root element) in Project Navigator, select your **Project**, then the **Build Settings** tab, search for **Other Linker Flags**.
-9. Add the value **-lsqlite3.0**
+8. Add the value **-lsqlite3.0**
-10. Add the value **-ObjC**
+9. Add the value **-ObjC**
-11. Click on your project's icon (the root element) in Project Navigator, select your **Target**, then the **Build Phases** tab, then the **Link Binary With Libraries** option.
+10. Click on your project's icon (the root element) in Project Navigator, select your **Target**, then the **Build Phases** tab, then the **Link Binary With Libraries** option.
-12. Add the **Social.framework** framework.
+11. Add the **Social.framework** framework.
 Make it an optional framework to support pre iOS6 apps.
-13. Add the **Accounts.framework** framework.
+12. Add the **Accounts.framework** framework.
 Make it an optional framework to support pre iOS6 apps.
-14. Add the **AdSupport.framework** framework.
+13. Add the **AdSupport.framework** framework.
 Make it an optional framework to support pre iOS6 apps.

 ### Add the Cordova Facebook Plugin